personalaccount/leetcode/README.md

 # Solutions to LeetCode problems

-Problems descriptions are provided within each solution file
+Problem descriptions are provided within each solution file.
+The prefix number corresponds to the problem number on LeetCode.